-This can be achieved by utilizing investment in the existing elevated Skyway, expanding the area it serves, and employing autonomous transit technology.
-U2C can cost-effectively reach beyond the current system to serve existing and planned downtown development.
+This can be achieved by utilizing investment in the existing elevated Skyway, expanding the area it serves and employing autonomous transit technology.
+The Ultimate Urban Circulator (U2C) program can cost-effectively reach beyond the current system to serve existing and planned downtown development.
 The U2C will provide:

-The U2C concept takes full advantage of the existing Skyway assets and fully integrates advancing technologies.
-Implementing this bold but necessary vision to enhance the transportation system will entail successful agency partnerships, community buy-in and essential financial resources.
-While JTA continues coordination with federal, state and local agencies to evaluate funding, right-of-way requirements, environmental compliance and modifications to the street conditions; the following actions will be taken:
+The U2C takes full advantage of the existing Skyway assets and fully integrates advancing technologies.
+Implementing this bold but necessary vision to enhance the transportation system will require successful agency partnerships, community buy-in and essential financial resources.
+JTA will continue to coordinate with federal, state and local agencies to evaluate funding, right-of-way requirements, environmental compliance and modifications to the street conditions.
+JTA also will:

-Beginning in August 2014, a study was initiated to assess the condition of the Skyway vehicles, operating system and infrastructure; and subsequently, develop options to address the needs of the Skyway in preparation for the mid-life overhaul of the vehicles.
-The Skyway Technology Assessment identified various needs for the infrastructure, operating system and vehicles.
+In August 2014, a study known as the Skyway Technology Assessment was initiated to assess the condition of the Skyway vehicles, operating system and infrastructure.
+It also was used to develop options to address the needs of the Skyway in preparation for the mid-life overhaul of the vehicles.
+The assessment identified various needs for the infrastructure, operating system and vehicles.

 The most significant issues facing the Skyway involve the condition of the vehicles and the ability to overhaul them to extend their service life.
 Because of concerns about the ability to overhaul the vehicles, the assessment also explored various technologies and modes to determine if any were suitable as replacements for the current technology.
 The assessment also involved a formal Request for Industry Feedback (RFIF) to gauge interest and feasibility of the following three options: